ouchpixels/ouchpixels/README.md

 ## Anna the Scavenger — @ouchpixels

 👋 Hi!
-I'm Anna—  a freelance Creative Developer who is passionate about storytelling and possibilities of the Web.
+I'm Anna—  a freelance Creative Developer who is passionate about storytelling on the Web.

 ### I design & develop:
 ☀️ interactive 3D scenes (Three.js / PixiJS / GLSL / WebGL)